Architecture

 bolt Deliver if online

-1. Read the Group Manifest. trueseal-sync resolves the current list of member devices — their noise public keys and signing public keys.
+1. Read the Group Manifest. trueseal-sync pulls the current list of members and their noise + signing public keys.

-• The result: a self-contained blob the relay can route (it knows recipient_pub) but cannot read or tamper with undetected.
+The result: a blob the relay can route (it sees recipient_pub) but can’t read or tamper with undetected.

-3. Open an anonymous Push Session to the relay. trueseal-sync opens a Noise NK connection using a fresh ephemeral X25519 keypair generated for this push only.
-Noise NK authenticates the relay to the device — the device verifies the relay’s static public key — but transmits no stable client identity.
-The relay sees an unlinkable ephemeral peer and cannot associate the push with any device or Receive Session.
+3. Open an anonymous Push Session.
+A fresh ephemeral X25519 keypair is generated just for this push, and Noise NK is used to connect to the relay.
+NK authenticates the relay (the device verifies the relay’s static public key) but transmits no stable client identity.
+From the relay’s point of view it’s an unlinkable peer, with no way to connect this push to any device or Receive Session.

-4. Send all N envelopes.
-All envelopes for this push are sent over the same Push Session, then the session is closed.
+4. Send all N envelopes over the same Push Session, then close it.

-5. Relay stores and delivers.
-For each envelope, the relay places it in the recipient’s Inbox.
-If the recipient has an active Receive Session, the blob is delivered immediately.
-Otherwise it is held until the recipient reconnects.
+5. Relay stores or forwards.
+Each envelope goes into the recipient’s Inbox.
+If that recipient has an active Receive Session, it’s handed over immediately.
+Otherwise it sits there until they reconnect.

-6. Outbox tracks delivery. trueseal-sync marks each envelope in the local Operation Log as undelivered until the relay confirms receipt.
-If the sender goes offline before confirmation, undelivered envelopes are replayed on reconnect.
+6. Outbox tracks delivery.
+Every envelope is marked undelivered in the local Operation Log until the relay confirms receipt.
+If the sender drops offline before that confirmation, the envelope rides along on the next reconnect.

 RELAY INBOX